 The coronavirus crisis is a truly universal experience, with concern high and rising all over the world.
 We asked thousands of respondents in the U.S., U.K., and Canada to share their perspectives, focusing on the areas closest to home: concern about themselves and their loved ones and firsthand awareness of sick friends/acquaintances.

-Concern in the U.K.85% of British people are worried that they or someone in their family will be infected with the virus
+- 30% of British are worried they or someone in their family will be exposed to the coronavirus

 Concern in Canada

-- 79% of Canadians are worried that they or someone in their family will be infected with the virus
+- 23% are worried they or someone in their family will be exposed to the coronavirus

 Other coronavirus survey findings